ARAldhafeeri/Formactory/README.md

 ## What is Formactory?
 An abstraction layer that simplifies form creation by using a JSON schema to define form structure and elements.
 Formactory then going to parse the schema and render the form elements accordingly.
 The library intergratable with existing React tools.

-## FormState
+## Dynamic forms
-FormState is an easy way to handle dynamic forms.
-It allows you to change the form schema based on user interactions.
-For example, you can add or remove form fields based on any user interaction.
+Formfactory already passes schema and data to useEffect, so you can use the schema to update the form based on user interaction.
+This is useful for dynamic forms that change based on user input.
+To create dynamic forms, all you have to do is set the schema of the form as a react state, and update the schema based on user interaction, conditions and so on.

 ## Comparison